I recently hit this error after migrating an application from classic ASP.NET (.NET Framework) to ASP.NET Core on IIS.

 AspNetCoreModuleV2

-For a framework-dependent ASP.NET Core deployment, you may see something like:
+For a framework-dependent deployment you’ll usually see something like:

 Then run: